verimsu/VCL/README.md

-# Variational Contrastive Learning (VCL) for Face Understanding
+# 🎭 Variational Contrastive Learning (VCL) for Face Understanding

+## Overview

 A robust self-supervised learning method for handling noisy and unlabeled data in multi-label settings, with applications to face understanding.

-## Overview

 VCL combines variational contrastive learning with beta-divergence to learn effectively from unlabeled and noisy datasets.
-The method is particularly effective for face attribute recognition and verification tasks[1].
+The method is particularly effective for face attribute recognition and verification tasks.

 ## Key Features